aksalj/OpenSSL-iOS/README.md

 	This script builds the iOS and Mac openSSL libraries.

-  Download openssl http://www.openssl.org/source/ and place the tarball next to this script
+Simply run `./build.sh` to download and build `openssl-1.0.2a`.